buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcDoor.md

 * _IfcDoorLiningProperties.LiningOffset_ distance along the positive y direction to where the _LiningDepth_ applies.
 * _IfcDoorLiningProperties.ThresholdThickness_ starting at the bottom edge of the rectangle into the inner side of the rectangle
 * _IfcDoorLiningProperties.ThresholdDepth_ starting at distance defined by _LiningOffset_ going into the positive y direction.
-* _IfcDoorLiningProperties.TransomOffset_ starting at the bottom edge of the rectangle (along local x axis) into the inner side of the rectangle, distance provided as percentage of overall height.
+* _IfcDoorLiningProperties.TransomOffset_ starting at the bottom edge of the rectangle (along local X-axis) into the inner side of the rectangle, distance provided as percentage of overall height.
 Distance to the centre line of the transom.

 ![standard door](../../../../figures/ifcdoorstandardcase-01.png)